 With all the good of the exercise, there are a few things that can go wrong.
 The first would be that tight hip flexors/quads (especially rectus femoris), can lead to anterior pelvic tilt, and thus lumbar hyperextension.
 The rectus femoris is unique in that it crosses both the knee and the hip, so as the knee flexes and the hip stays extended, it requires a lot of mobility from this muscle.
-The problem with the end result of lumbar hyperextension is that it tends to disengage the core when we are in this position (in the DNS world this is referred to as open scissors syndrome as depicted below).
+The problem with the end result of lumbar hyperextension is

 For anyone who feels an excessive amount of tension in the quads (rectus) when doing this exercise, they should first start with a regular split squat, and then make sure when they start doing the RFESS that the rear foot elevation is not too high.